Barks and Brews: Shelby Humane and Interstellar partner for benefit - Shelby County Reporter

 Each month, Interstellar hosts its Food Truck Frenzy event, where guests can come out and enjoy dinner and a drink in a relaxing environment.
 The brewery utilized this event as a way to help drum up attention and support for the shelter’s efforts.

 “The band set up and people started trickling throughout the event,” Davidson said.
 “Some people brought their dogs with them, which created a great atmosphere.
 We were a little disappointed the weather would not allow us to have our dogs there, but everyone was really understanding and encouraging.
-We had people that just came and talked to us, and event had some donate to us.”
+We had people that just came and talked to us, and even had some donate to us.”

 Despite the lack of adoption opportunities, Barks and Brews still allowed Shelby Humane an opportunity to meet with the public and spread the word about its mission.